The California Reich: Production

-Reception
+Reception and legacy

 In his 1978 report John J. O'Connor said the filmmakers "Succeed all too well as their working-class subjects become grotesque parodies of disturbing elements that can be detected in varying degrees at all levels of society." in response to their goal to not portray the communities as monsters.
 He also said that the "most poignant episodes involves a 10 year old boy who says he does not share his father's philosophy.
 He goes to youth meetings to please his dad."
 In Saturday Review, Judith Crist called the film "a cool, intense, unsensational, and ultimately terrifying study."
 Crist continues by saying "There is no voice-over.
 The American Nazis speak for themselves.
 They are not frightening or funny.
 They are utterly ordinary and thereby terrifying."

 In Film Quarterly, Mitch Tuchman state that "the material is inherently interesting as a bit of American ethnography", but continued that Parkes and Crichlow have "a horrible ambivalence toward their subjects".

-Legacy

 The opening of this film shows NSWPP member Arnie Anderson recording a racist outgoing message on the party's phone machine.
 Later, the film shows a gathering of Nazis giving a Pledge of Allegiance to Adolf Hitler.
 Portions from both of these were used in the 1980 film The Blues Brothers as the speech given by the leader of the "American Socialist White People's Party" during a rally in a Chicago park, as he taunts angry counter-protesters.